apollographql/subscriptions-transport-ws/docs/source/subscriptions-to-schema.md

 };
 ```

-Then, later on your code, you can publish data to your topic by using `pubsub.publish` with the topic name and the payload to want to publish:
+Then, later in your code, you can publish data to your topic by using `pubsub.publish` with the topic name and the payload you want to publish:

 ```js
 pubsub.publish('commentAdded', { commentAdded: { id: 1, content: 'Hello!' }})